RasmusLesebergPXL/PBTIN/Jaar_2/Automation/README.md

     * lab 1-8
     * PE 1-3
-    * exam
+    * exam (rasmus_leseberg)
     * slides/documentation

 `slides` contains a directory called *documentation* which contains more useful info.
 The exercises are mostly geared towards use with vagrant but can be adapted for AWS use as well.
+The exam and all realted exam files is located in `rasmus_leseberg`.

 **Exam Score:** 19